Why Publish on the Asset Store?

 - Place all asset files under a single folder named after your asset:

-Assets/YourAssetName/.
-Never dump files in the root Assets folder. - Separate Runtime and Editor code into subfolders with corresponding Assembly Definition files (
+Assets/YourAssetName/. - Separate Runtime and Editor code into subfolders with corresponding Assembly Definition files (

-.asmdef).
-This prevents your editor-only code from being included in builds. - Include at least one demo scene that works out of the box with zero setup.
-Reviewers and customers should be able to hit Play and see something working immediately.
+.asmdef). - Include at least one demo scene that works out of the box with zero setup.

 Why Should You Write Documentation Before Finalizing the API?